cuttlefishh/python-for-data-analysis/assignments/assignment8.md

 #### C. Plot precipitation versus time

-1. Use the Matplotlib function `plot()` to plot preciptation versus date as a single line, using a single color from ColorBrewer or xkcd (via Seaborn).
+1. Use the Matplotlib function `plot()` to plot precipitation versus date as a single line, using a single color from ColorBrewer or xkcd (via Seaborn).
 Save your plot as a PDF file.
 2. Plot precipitation versus day of year for each year separately, with each year as a different colored line, the x-axis going from the beginning to the end of the year, and a legend indicating the year.
 Hint: use the 'DAY_OF_YEAR' and 'YEAR' columns you created in B3.
 Color using a qualitative color palette from Seaborn or ColorBrewer (via Seaborn).
 Save your plot as a PDF file.
 3. Create a set of subplots with a grid of 2 columns and enough rows to have one subplot per year (e.g., to show 10 years, your set of subplots would be 5 by 2).
 Plot precipitation versus day of year with each year as a separate subplot.
 Save your figure as a PDF file.